 The North–South Railway in Vietnam connects the capital Hanoi in the north to Ho Chi Minh City in the south.
 It is 1,726 km long.
 Sometimes, this line is called The Reunification Express – it’s because the railway was cut when Vietnam was divided into north and south (in 1954) and later resumed unifying the country once more (1976).
+Altogether, there are eight UNESCO world heritage sites in Vietnam.

 Me and my two friends (Mathe and Sonja) traveled across the country with one stop – approximately in half of the way – in Hoi An.
 The sleeping train becomes our temporary hotel.
 We tried to sleep during the night and observe the scenery during the day.